SinusBot/scripts/README.md

-# sinusbot scripts
+# SinusBot scripts

-This repository contains a few scripts and snippets which demonstrate how the scripting engine of the [sinusbot](https://sinusbot.com) works.
-Scripts written in JavaScript.
+This repository contains a few scripts and snippets which demonstrates how the scripting engine of the [sinusbot](https://sinusbot.com) works.
+Scripts are written in JavaScript.

-The new scripting engine is documentated [here](https://www.sinusbot.com/docs/scripting/) and more details can be found in the [wiki](https://wiki.sinusbot.com/en:guides:features:scripts).
+The new scripting engine is documentated [here](https://sinusbot.github.io/scripting-docs) and more details can be found in the [docs](https://sinusbot.github.io/docs).